revk/SolarSystem/Reader/README.md

 * Defaults

-This connects to a WiFi SSID of "IoT' with password "security", and connects to an (unsecure) MQTT server called "mqtt.iot" on port 1883.
+This connects to a WiFi SSID of "IoT" with password "security", and connects to an (unsecure) MQTT server called "mqtt.iot" on port 1883.
 From there you can send commands to change settings.
 You will see it appear on MQTT sending stat/Reader/XXXXXX and a build date.
 XXXXXX is the hostname (device ID).

 * Settings